henrikhorluck/tdt4140-washlists/README.md

 [![coverage report](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/badges/dev/coverage.svg)](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/commits/dev)

-This is a web based system for organising cleaning via shared cleaning list.
+This is a web-based system for organizing cleaning via a shared cleaning list.
-Designed and developed for "Studentsamskipnaden i fredrikstad SIF", a student housing organization in Fredrikstad.
+Designed and developed for "Studentsamskipnaden i Fredrikstad SIF", a student housing organization in Fredrikstad.

 An image of the login page